magoosh/motion_record/README.md

 ```

 On iOS, MotionRecord uses [motion-sqlite3](https://github.com/mattgreen/motion-sqlite3)
-as a wrapper for connecting to SQLite.
-Add these lines to your Gemfile too:
+as a wrapper for connecting to SQLite, so add these lines to your Gemfile too:

 ```ruby
 gem "motion-sqlite3"